ModernN64SDK/n64sdkmod/INSTALL.md

 You must add our APT repo to the list of repos APT can download from.

-To add it, run ``sudo echo "deb [trusted=yes] https://coneyislanddiscopalace.xyz/apt ./" > /etc/apt/sources.list.d/coneyisland.list`` in a Terminal.
+To add it, run ``echo "deb [trusted=yes] https://coneyislanddiscopalace.xyz/apt ./" | sudo tee /etc/apt/sources.list.d/coneyisland.list`` in a Terminal.

 Then, run ``sudo apt update`` to update the package lists.